 Zydex’s technology, which includes a number of products, is based on silanes, the only one of its kind, says Argarwal.
 As well as success in its home market of India, Zydex has projects in North America, Holland and Sweden and trials underway in many other markets.

-Fear of failure The challenge for any company offering new additives and solutions will always be convincing a road’s owner and the owner’s advisers to work with something that does not have a long and local track record.
+The challenge for any company offering new additives and solutions will always be convincing a road’s owner and the owner’s advisers to work with something that does not have a long and local track record.

 “If you say you are looking at innovations, one of the primary requirements of innovation is the fact that you are ready to fail.
 If you don’t accept that you want to fail, how can you accept you are innovative?”
 Agarwal asked.
 “There has to be an institutionalised mechanism for allowing failure to happen.”